 Positive executive reputations are more attractive to investors and customers.
 Business leaders who are strong in managing their executive reputations can effectively share the best aspects of their personal reputations with the company's reputation.
 This will attract customers and investors who appreciate those qualities.

 Businesses are not the people that connect with people.
 An executive's reputation is more important than getting media coverage.
 The good press also builds the executive's brand and raises the profile of the company.
 A positive online reputation can attract more journalists and produce better news stories.
 It also makes it easier to get press releases published.

 The thought leaders are the ones who make the company more visible.
 These executives increase the visibility and expertise of both their company and their brand by regularly publishing expert content that includes the business name.

 The sooner you learn to build and manage your executive reputation, the better.
 Unless you do it for yourself, other people will.
-Here are a few tips that you must ensure to build your executive reputation:
+Here are a few tips that you must ensure to manage your executive reputation:

 Building an excellent executive reputation is the sure-shot way to your business’s success.
 Online reputation management provides a valuable opportunity to increase trust and build your career at the same time.
-However, no matter how long as it takes to build a reputation, there are chances of ruining it in a much shorter time.
-The quote “It takes 20 years to build a reputation and five minutes to ruin it.
+However, no matter how long it takes to build a reputation, there are chances of ruining it in a much shorter time.
+Warren Buffet’s famous quote states “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”
 The road to success is not as difficult as it may seem.
 Be consistent with delivering your promises, be strategic along the way, take advantage of opportunities, and take care of your employees and customers.